MattBann/CollectionGame/README.md

 # CollectionGame
-Simple game similiar to the popular game 2048.
+Simple game similiar to the popular game.

 This is currently only in the command line as a prototype and not intended for use.